KEY POLICY OPPORTUNITIES

 Options for Action

 Consider cost-effectiveness of assets through lifecycle assessments, including operation and maintenance, as well as the non-energy benefits

 Develop and improve financing tools for energy efficiency, including PACE and ESPCs

 Strengthen the accountability and market value of energy efficiency by strengthening existing voluntary market certification tools and labeling (e.g., ENERGY STAR, LEED) and industry-wide energy efficiency voluntary agreements

 Establish market incentives for energy efficiency (e.g., tax incentives, rebate programs, or broader tools such as carbon pricing)

 |Set Policy Prioritizing Efficiency||

-Recognize and consider the benefits of energy efficiency beyond energy savings, including benefits to the broader economy, job growth, U.S. international competitiveness, public health, and climate and particulate emissions impacts
+Recognize and consider the benefits of energy efficiency beyond energy savings, including benefits to the broader economy, job growth, U.S. international competitiveness, public health, lower energy burdens, and climate and particulate emissions impacts

 Establish clear top-line prioritization of energy efficiency through energy efficiency strategies and planning